Python-for-geo-people/Lesson-1-Course-Environment/launch-instance.md

 having a door in a house: you cannot access the house without having an open door.

  1. Go with a browser to **[pb.geo.helsinki.fi](pb.geo.helsinki.fi)**

+    - You might want to bookmark this page to your web browser as we are going to this address often.

  2. **Sign in to the Computing Dashboard**